samsiaw/samsiaw/README.md

 - 👋🏾 Hi, I’m Samuel T. Siaw, a student at Dartmouth College.
 - 👨🏾‍🎓 I'm studying Computer Engineering (graduating in 2023).
-- 👀 Occasionally, I write and publish chrome extensions when I'm bored.
+- 👀 Occasionally, I write and publish chrome extensions as a hobby.
 See ([Trackpad Gestures](https://chrome.google.com/webstore/detail/trackpad-gestures/fidihidllbemadhflngbncjcjjbkfecj?hl=en) and Hulu-imdb)
 - Else I learn ML or work on other projects
 - 🌱 I’m currently learning Vue, machine learning, and working as a research assistant in the sustainable health lab at Dartmouth.
 - 📃 See my personal site [here](https://www.samtsiaw.me)